andre-nguyen/Kiko-plus/_posts/2017-07-28-iarc-overview.md

 ---
 layout:     post
-title:      What's the deal with mission 7 of the International Aerial Robotics Competition?
+title:      Why hasn't mission 7 of the International Aerial Robotics Competition been solved yet?
 date:       2017-07-28 01:00:0
 summary:    Having competed in it twice and finishing in first place in North America both times, I have a thing or two to say about this <figure><img src="/images/iarc/logo.png"/></figure>
 categories: robotics drones competition
 ---

+*Already know about IARC and just want to know why I think it hasn't been solved yet?
+[Skip ahead](#why).*

 <figure>
   <img src="/images/iarc/logo.png"/>